percona/pbm-docs/docs/install/configure-authentication.md

 ## Create the `pbm` user

-<i info>:material-information: Info:</i> Execute this step on a primary node of each replica set.
-In a sharded cluster, this means on every shard replica set and the config server replica set.
+<i info>:material-information: Info: Execute this step on a primary node of each replica set.
+In a sharded cluster, this means on every shard replica set and the config server replica set. </i>
 {.power-number}

 1. Create the role that allows any action on any resource.